 If, as of the reporting phase in the previous round, a bidder had tranches on a particular EDC at the going price for the previous round and if the EDC's price ticked down from the previous round to the current round, then the bidder is deemed to have withdrawn all tranches at the highest exit price, namely the price from the previous round.
 The bidder loses the eligibility associated with these tranches.
 Tranches with a lower exit price named by bidders that have submitted a bid in the current round are retained first.
 If needed, tranches with the same exit price named by bidders that have submitted a bid in the current round are retained first.
 If needed, tranches with the same exit price named by bidders that have submitted a bid in the current round are retained next.
 If all the withdrawn tranches by the bidder and by other bidders that were assigned a default bid are needed to fill the tranche target, these tranches are retained.
-If some but not all of the tranches submitted by the bidder and other bidders that were assigned a default bid are needed to fill the tranche target, in a procedure analogous to that used for bidders that submitted a bid, as described in section VI.C.4.
+If some but not all of the tranches are chosen at random to fill the tranche target, in a procedure analogous to that used for bidders that submitted a bid, as described in section VI.C.4.